SnowScriptWinterOfCode/Technical_Writing/disk_partition_VenusCh001.md

    ![(disk management)Image from microsoft learn](image-34.png)

-   4. choose "Shrink"
+   4. Choose "Shrink"
    5. In the dialog box, edit the amount of space you want your new drive to occupy after shrink
    6. click on "shrink" option
    7. Now, unallocated space will be created
-   8. right click on the unallocated space
+   8. Right click on the unallocated space
-   9. now click on "Create Simple Volume."
+   9. Now click on "Create Simple Volume."
   10. a wizard will open

   ![wizard](image-37.png)